Skip to content

 Polyester is the King of batts, and it owns the floor.

 Under the floor, the picture flips.
-A crawlspace under a Queenslander is open, breezy and sometimes damp, and loose-fill cellulose is made to sit captive in a sealed ceiling, not hang upside-down in the open air under your floorboards.
-So under the floor I don’t pump cellulose; I fit polyester.
+A crawlspace under a Queenslander is open, breezy and sometimes damp, and loose-fill cellulose fibre is made to sit captive in a sealed ceiling, not hang upside-down in the open air under your floorboards.
+So under the floor I don’t pump loose fill; I fit polyester.
 It’s hydrophobic, so the humidity under the house won’t waterlog it, it’s self-supporting between the joists, and it lifts out cleanly if a plumber ever has to get in and goes straight back after.

 See polyester underfloor insulation →